WRITE A REVIEW

 I vastly prefer this to Serge Lutens's Un Lys, and here's why: I think the pure lily notes meld much better with Lys Mediterranee's green, grassy oceanic base than with the vanilla in Un Lys that makes it, at least to my nose, too cloying and overly sweet in the drydown.
 While Un Lys is like placing your nose directly into a lily, Lys Mediterranee is catching the wafting aroma of lilies while walking along the beach on a spring morning.
 I generally don't gravitate toward lily scents, but this one is quite unique and wearable.
 Perfect for spring and summer.

+This a really beautiful fragrance, but not one that is an everyday sort of scent for me (for reasons that I'll try to make clear here) so it gets 4 lipsticks (for now anyway).
+The best way for me to articulate how I feel about this fragrance is to do as others have done here and compare it with Un Lys, another wonderful lily fragrance by Serge Lutens.
 First of all, I can't decide if I like Lys Mediterranee better than Serge Lutens Un Lys (which I think I gave a 5 previously, but will probably revise - much time has passed since that review!).
 I think there are certain aspects of Lys Mediterranee that are better than SL's Un Lys and others that aren't.
 My overall impression is that this is a really true lily scent, as is Un Lys (but I can't yet distinguish between types of lilies as others have here!).
 For some reason (and I haven't tried my Un Lys in awhile) I think this one is more intense than Un Lys, meaning that it's not for the shy woman.
 Perhaps this relates to the type of lily used (ginger/spicy?), but I'm not sure.
 In any case, you definitely know you're wearing it, as do others.
 But it's gorgeous so that's ok.
 I like that it doesn't have the vanilla drydown that Un Lys has and instead has a musk base.
 I'm not a huge fan of vanilla.
 But the musk to me still smells kind of sweet and just a little overpowering.
 On the other hand, I think I might prefer the opening of Un Lys, which, to me is fresh and green (a good thing in my mind!).
 But overall, there is something about this fragrance that I might like better than Un Lys...perhaps it's the 'aquatic' note others have mentioned here, or maybe it's somehow a more rounded out composition.
 I don't know...
 On the other hand, I like that Un Lys feels lighter on me.
 In any case, Lys Mediterranee (well, both fragrances really) is a must try for a white floral lover and/or a lily lover.
 I'd own both if I had the money.
 Lys Mediterranee is great on a cool summer day or evening in my opinion.
 Lovely.

 Skin: Normal, Medium, Warm

 I agree with previous reviewers who describe this to be very authentic to the lily flower, but delicate.
 It doesn't assault my senses with the heady sharpness that I usually get with white florals.
 This one is rather airy with a slight salty marine note.
 Very appropriate for spring and summer and the perfect fragrance backdrop for drives along the coast or walks along the beach.
 I wouldn't wear this often enough to purchase a full bottle, but I'd definitely keep a decant on hand.